 Call to Action (CTA)

 Base your CTA on what stage of the sales funnel your target audience for a specific campaign is at.
-For example if you’re doing a cold email campaign it doesn’t make much sense to try to schedule a face-to-face meeting with cold leads.
+For example, if you’re doing a cold email campaign it doesn’t make much sense to try to schedule a face-to-face meeting with cold leads.
 A more relevant CTA at that stage of the sales funnel may be to have them sign up for your webinar, or request a quote through your website.

-MARKETING ACTIVITY 6 – Retargeting
+Marketing Activity 6 – Retargeting

 Retargeting keeps track of visitors to your agency website, through a simple script known as a ‘Retargeting Pixel’, and displays your ads to them as they visit other websites online.
 Insurance agency retargeting can assist in taking your leads from merely ‘just browsing’ to converted sales.
 Read our blog post on retargeting strategies and tools to find all the resources you need to integrate this method into your insurance agency marketing strategy

-At this step you make a full organizational commitment to marketing.
-It applies to every step of the buyer journey; from pre-purchase to post purchase.
+At this step, you make a full organizational commitment to marketing.
+It applies to every step of the buyer journey; from pre-purchase to post-purchase.
 This Includes Step I and 2, plus:

-- Step up all activities – Everything from Step I and 2 should be part of an organized and strategic effort, which includes distributing marketing content and calls-to-action to influence buyer behaviors.
+Everything from Step I and 2 should be part of an organized and strategic effort, which includes distributing marketing content and calls-to-action to influence buyer behaviors.

-In order to execute an omnichannel marketing strategy you first need to fully understand what it entails.
+In order to execute an omnichannel marketing strategy, you first need to fully understand what it entails.

 Consumers can now engage with a broker through a variety of channels and devices.
 They can engage with your agency at your office, on a website or mobile app, through a newsletter, or on social media.
 They can access products and services by calling on the phone, by using an app on their smartphone, with a tablet, a laptop, or a desktop computer.
 Omnichannel marketing establishes a consistent and complementary consumer experience across all those channels and devices.
 You may be wondering how this differs from multi-channel marketing?